rolandvs/shimano/README.md

 - Hookup oscillocope and see what happens
 - Measure voltages on the "bus"

+## SC-E6010
+The console/display of the e-bike is a graphical display with backlight.
+It features a display, two buttons, a bus interface and an internal Li-Ion battery.
+The processor and the proprietary bus for the e-bike seem to be split in a specific IC and a more generic controller from Renesas R5F100GJA.

+_Datasheet and photos are in the picture directory._

 ## Experiments
 I ordered a bunch of accessoires and started experimenting...